snehaISL/snehaISL/README.md

 I am
 currently pursuing my B.E. in Information Science and Engineering.
 The crossover between design and programming has always been of interest to me.
 I am currently a Full Stack Developer intern at Edureka.
-I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), design (working closely with designers), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX).
+I have a wide range of skills that include back-end development using open source technologies (NodeJs, Python), front-end development (React, Angular9, ReactJs, HTML5, CSS3, Javascript, Responsive, UX).

 ![Visitor Count](https://profile-counter.glitch.me/snehaISL/count.svg)